-- Don't yet own one?
+- Don't own one yet?
 These are today's best Amazon Fire Stick prices

 ExpressVPN is our top pick for the best all-round VPN, and specifically for Fire TV and Fire TV Stick.
-With 3,000 servers in close to 160 locations, this British Virgin Islands-based provider offers a lot of connection choices.
-In our testing, we found speeds were fractionally lower than our normal rates on shorter hops, with little change in long-distance connections.
+With 3,000 servers in close to 160 locations, this provider offers a lot of connection choices.

-The provider is known for its quality apps which include a brand new Android app that works well with Android-based streaming devices (like Amazon’s Fire TV and Fire TV Stick), and it can be navigated with the remote control.
+Express is known for its quality apps that include its Amazon Fire TV and Fire TV Stick version, which can be navigated with the remote control.
 When you fire it up, the app immediately recommends the location that gives you the best connection speed.
 Talking of connection speeds, these were really impressive in both the US and Europe - and even some locations further afield.

 ExpressVPN offers an excellent level of technical support, including lots of troubleshooting guides and 24/7 live chat support, plus you can also get in touch via email if that’s more convenient.

-Price plans aren’t the cheapest, but may be worth the added cost for the best possible streaming experience on Fire TV / Fire TV Stick.
-The pricing is somewhat mitigated by ExpressVPN's ‘no hassle’ money-back guarantee which allows you to try the full service for up to 30 days, with no sneaky small print restrictions on bandwidth or similar.
+Price plans aren’t the cheapest, but may be worth the added cost for the best possible streaming experience on Fire TV - especially now that it also throws in a whole year of free and unlimited secure cloud storage via Backblaze.
+The pricing is also mitigated by ExpressVPN's ‘no hassle’ money-back guarantee which allows you to try the full service for up to 30 days, with no sneaky small print restrictions on bandwidth or similar.

 Get the #1 VPN for Amazon Fire TV Sticks

 Not only does ExpressVPN top our charts thanks to the myriad reasons stated above, but we also really like its no-questions-asked 30-day money back guarantee and the special offers it has on show.
-Sign up for a year now and you'll get 49% off the original price, as well as an extra 3 months absolutely FREE!
+Sign up for a year now and get 3 extra months and a year of cloud storage absolutely FREE!

 In our testing, NordVPN delivered very good performance, with impressive speeds on short connections, and some very serviceable results with longer distances.
-There are plenty of servers to choose from, too.
-The provider offers tutorials on how to set up your router with a VPN or share the VPN connection from your PC in order to use the service with the Fire Stick.
-Since recently, there is also a dedicated Android TV app that you can download from Amazon Appstore and use it with your Fire TV.
+There are plenty of servers to choose from, too - over 5,000 in total!

 NordVPN excels on the security front, offering double data encryption (where your connection gets passed through two separate VPN servers), along with support for all the major security protocols.
-On top of that, the firm has a ‘no logs’ policy, which is always good to see.
+On top of that, the firm has a ‘no logs’ policy, which has been audited by PricewaterhouseCoopers.